Becoming a virtual assistant is a fairly new business idea.

 It wasn’t too long ago that I first learned what a virtual assistant was.

 I’m sure like me, you have some questions about becoming one so I thought I’d share some of the frequently asked questions about being a virtual assistant.

-What is the growth prospect of Virtual Assistant industry?
+What is the growth prospect of the Virtual Assistant industry?

 Do I need a business license to become a virtual assistant?

 It all depends on the person.
-Some have experience from the previous jobs.
-However, if that isn’t you, or perhaps you want to get into a new speciality, there are various free and paid training programs out there.
-My favorite training has been VA School.
-You’ll find it teaching all the basics you need to get your virtual assisting business started.
-She has speciality courses, too.
-I’ve taken the WordPress course and it’s a valuable skill for me as a blogger and virtual assistant.
-Now there are 10 courses available in one $99 package.
+Some have experienced from the previous jobs.
+However, if that isn’t you, or perhaps you want to get into a new specialty, there are various free and paid training programs out there.

 How do I get clients effectively?